Homeland (TV series): Filming

 The series is filmed in and around Charlotte, North Carolina.
 The location was chosen because of film tax credits, and the atmosphere matches nearby the Washington metropolitan area, where the series is set.
 Production claims it is easier to get around the area's smaller city atmosphere rather than in large cities where filming typically occurs.
 Another frequent setting is nearby Mooresville.
 Executive producer Michael Cuesta said Mooresville is "played for quite a few rural-type one-stoplight main-street type of towns."

 The Brody family house is in Mountainbrook, a Charlotte neighborhood near SouthPark Mall.
 Queens University of Charlotte is the Brody daughter's college.
 CIA headquarters is Cambridge Corporate Center in University Research Park.
 Charlotte/Douglas International Airport, the Ritz-Carlton, the old courthouse, Ed's Tavern, and Zack's Hamburgers in Charlotte, as well as Rural Hill in Huntersville and Lake Norman, have also served as filming locations.

 Production for season two began in May, 2012 with the series filming in Israel for two weeks, with Israeli cities standing in for Beirut.
 The rest of the season was filmed in Charlotte and Concord, North Carolina.

 Production for the third season began in late May, 2013, continuing production in Raleigh, North Carolina.
 The series also filmed in Old San Juan, Puerto Rico, which stood in for Caracas, Venezuela.
 The series was also planning on returning to Israel for additional filming, but filming moved to Morocco, due to ongoing conflicts in Syria.

 Production for the fourth season took place from June through November, 2014 in Cape Town, South Africa, while the fifth season moved production to Berlin, Germany.

 The sixth season began production in August, 2016 and filmed in New York City and Morocco.
 The seventh season began production on September 11, 2017, and primarily filmed in Richmond, Virginia.
 Additional filming for season seven occurred in Budapest, Hungary, for episodes 11 and 12.
 The eighth season began filming in February 2019 in Morocco.

 Other media

-Since the conclusion of season 2, several pieces of in-universe material have been published.
+Since the conclusion of season 2, some pieces of in-universe material have been published.